docker-hy/docker-hy.github.io/data/part-2/section-3.md

 In <https://hub.docker.com/_/redmine> there is a list of different variants in `Supported tags and respective Dockerfile links` - most likely for this testing we can use any of the images.
 From "Environment Variables" we can see that all variants can use `REDMINE_DB_POSTGRES` or `REDMINE_DB_MYSQL` environment variables to set up the database, or it will fallback to SQLite.
 So before moving forward, let's setup postgres.

-In <https://hub.docker.com/_/postgres> there's a sample compose file under "via docker stack deploy or docker-compose" - Let's strip that down to
+In <https://hub.docker.com/_/postgres> there's a sample compose file under "via Docker Stack deploy or Docker Compose" - Let's strip that down to

 ```yaml
 version: "3.8"